Skip to main content

 best catheters for people with a spinal cord injury

-My name is Steve Kearley, and I’m a Patient Advocate at 180 Medical.
+My name is Steve, Patient Advocate at 180 Medical.
 I’ve been quadriplegic as a result of my spinal cord injury for over 3 decades now.
 I understand firsthand how challenging it can be to learn to self-cath after a spinal cord injury, especially when living with limited hand dexterity.
 Previously, I shared some of my tips for learning to independently self-catheterize.
-Next, I’d like to talk about some of the best catheters for people living with a spinal cord injury.
+Next, I’d like to discuss some of the best catheters for people with spinal cord injuries.

 Tips for Choosing the Right Catheters After a Spinal Cord Injury

 After a spinal cord injury, using intermittent catheters often becomes another part of daily life.
-As you begin exploring your catheter options, keep in mind that no single type or brand of catheter works for everyone.
+As you begin exploring your catheter options, remember that no single type or brand of catheter works for everyone.
 In other words, what works for one person may not work for another.

-Therefore, my first and most important tip is to try out a variety of different catheters to find what works best for you.
-Our specialists at 180 Medical can help you explore your product options, try free catheter samples, and figure out which catheter fits you best.
+Therefore, my first and most important tip is to try various catheters to find what works best for you.
+Our specialists at 180 Medical can help you explore your product options, try free catheter samples, and determine which catheter fits you best.
 Plus, we can verify your health insurance plan to determine your catheter insurance coverage.

 Request Free Samples